-You may submit only one application under this notice.
+An organization may submit only one application under this notice.

-If you submit multiple applications (including submitting to the wrong funding opportunity or making corrections/updates), NEH will only accept your last validated submission prior to the deadline under the correct Grants.gov funding opportunity.
+If you submit multiple applications (including submitting to the wrong funding opportunity or making corrections/updates), NEH will accept only your last validated submission prior to the deadline under the correct Grants.gov funding opportunity.

-Per 2 CFR § 200.403(f), you must not include the same project costs in more than one application for federal funding and/or approved federal award budget.
-However, you may submit multiple proposals for complementary aspects of the same overall project.
-NEH may disallow costs or reject applications with overlapping project costs.
+Per 2 CFR § 200.403(f), NEH does not permit overlapping costs on two or more awards for federal funding and/or approved federal award budgets.
+If you are submitting complementary proposals to other NEH programs or government agencies, specify when and to whom in the Supplementary Cover Sheet for NEH Grant Programs.
+NEH may disallow overlapping project costs.
 An individual's level of effort cannot exceed 100% across multiple active federally funded awards.